gatsbyjs/gatsby/docs/blog/2020-01-08-git-workflows/index.md

 ---
-title: "Incremental PRs: a new Github workflow for the Cloud team"
+title: "Incremental PRs: a new Github workflow for the Gatsby Cloud team"
 date: 2020-01-30
 author: "Josh Comeau"
-excerpt: "A look at how the Cloud team adopted a new workflow to achieve smaller, non-blocking PRs."
+excerpt: "A look at how the Gatsby Cloud team adopted a new workflow to achieve smaller, non-blocking PRs."
 tags: ["source control", "Github", "workflows"]
 ---